Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Then you can select a user from a default directory, status: disabled, enabled, enforced
         - once enforced for a user.
 The user will have to undergo multi-user registeration
         - The user will be prompted for MFA registeration where ther user will be able to specify what mode of authentication the user prefers
+        - When a user logs in for the first time he/she will be prompted to update the password